GrTZheng/solar-csv-ical/README.md

 Two Python scripts are provided to handle different input formats:
 1. **XML to CSV (List View)**: Parses an XML file containing List View HTML, extracting course details like course code, instructor, location, dates, and schedule.
-2. **HTML to CSV (Weekly Calendar View)**: Parses an HTML file from the Weekly Calendar View, extracting course data from a table grid.
+2. **HTML to CSV (Weekly Calendar View)**: Parses an HTML file from the List View, extracting course data from a table grid.

 Both scripts output a CSV file with the following columns:
 - **Course Code**: E.g., `AMS301`.